Qimmah Russo Showcases Her Fit Physique In Plunging, Extra-Short Mini Dress

 Qimmah Russo delighted her 1.7 million Instagram followers with a sultry, sunny photo in which she displayed her amazing figure in a brightly-colored ensemble that left little to the imagination.
-The fitness powerhouse also asked fans in the caption to describe how they feel when they’re “in love.”
+The fitness powerhouse also asked fans in the caption to describe how they feel when they’re in love.

 The post piqued the interest of Qimmah’s fans, over 10,000 of whom double-tapped their screens to show their appreciation in the first few hours after it was uploaded.
 By that time, nearly 200 people had also taken to the comments section to answer her inquiry, or merely to express their adoration for her stunning look.